The AuD Program at the University of Washington combines clinical training and research experience with a renowned faculty.

 - The Council for Clinical Certification in Audiology and Speech-Language Pathology (CFCC) is the credentialing body of ASHA.
 The CFCC defines the standards for clinical certification (CCC-SLP); applies those standards in granting certification to individuals; and administers the certification maintenance program.
 Importantly, the standards they set outline the specific knowledge and skill requirements for the profession, which includes both undergraduate and graduate-level coursework.

 Effective January 1, 2012, all applicants for ASHA’s Certificate of Clinical Competence (CCC) will be evaluated according to the 2012 certification standards in audiology.
 To apply for ASHA certification, Doctor of Audiology graduates must provide documentation that they have completed the following:

-1. Doctoral degree that meets all ASHA knowledge and skills requirements for independent practice in the audiology profession
+- Doctoral degree from a program accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA), that meets all ASHA knowledge and skill requirements for independent practice in the audiology profession

 The Doctor of Audiology program at the University of Washington is accredited by ASHA’s Council on Academic Accreditation (CAA).
 For that reason, students completing the Au.D. program meet all ASHA’s standards for Doctoral level education in audiology and are eligible to apply for ASHA’s Certificate of Clinical Competence (CCC).